 - Select Base Station.
 Choose Average of Single Position for any log to average single point solution or RINEX Header Position to use approximate position in RINEX .obs header

 - Press OK button and Execute in the main window

 - You'll see green process bar.
 Wait until Done label.
 It could take quite a lot of time if your logs are big

-After that you'll see something similar in your output folder.
+After that you will see something similar in your output folder.
 The .pos file with "__event" will contain timestamps if you had them during your job.

 Open RTKLIB RTKPLOT and drag and drop your .pos file.
 If you see green points that mean that they're fix (Q=1), orange mean float (Q=2), red - single (Q=5).

 After that you could add .obs file to see more analyzing tools in pop-down menu.
 For example, first image shows Satellite Visibility and second one Position in 3 directions.

 If you have got time marks add them as a second solution (File > Open Solution-2).